geodynamics/pylith/docs/developer/contributing/codingstyle.md

 ### Object Implementation Files

-Object implementation files use the `.cc` suffix.
-Inline implementation files use the `.icc` suffix and are included from the definition files.
+C++ object implementation files use the `.cc` suffix.
+Inline implementation files use the `.icc` suffix and are included from the definition (header) files.
 C implementation files use the `.c` suffix.

 To facilitate debugging and error messages, we use the following
 macros: